 - Master of Counselling.
 Completing a counselling master's online takes around 24 months of part-time study or less if you decide to study full-time.
 Master of counselling programs — like those offered by the University of Canberra and Edith Cowan University — enable graduates to work with clients with moderate to complex needs.
 This includes working with children, older people and the wider community.

-Skills gained and learning outcomes for online counselling postgraduate studies
+Skills gained and learning outcomes for online postgraduate counselling courses

 Postgraduate counselling qualifications help you develop skills you can use right away.
 Your studies will be focused on practical and experience-based learning and you’ll be able to put your skills to work in real-world settings through supervised placements.
-Build the skills you need to become a counsellor in your area of choice – for example, school or academic, careers, relationships, family or grief.
+Build the skills you need to become a counsellor in your area of choice.

 You’ll cover topics including:

 - Counselling theory and approaches: Research the key concepts and frameworks of modern counselling and analyse how they’re used in different social and cultural contexts.

 - Mental health: Learn about mental health and the symptoms of mental illness, along with appropriate guidance for people experiencing these symptoms.